rhrgrt/DAUSAE/README.md

 Now, hit Execute Query on the LoadPostgres.sql.
 It should know where the files are, postgres should have permission to access them, and the server/database should be running and empty.
 If everything goes well, the blue ribbon at the bottom of VSCode will say localhost : whatever_you_named_your_database : postgres at the right, as well as an "Executing Query".
 Lots of data are being loaded, so it might take a bit.

 Once it finishes, you can test if it worked by doing a query from the book and seeing if you got the same answer:

 SELECT zc.stab, COUNT(*) as numrows

 FROM Orders o JOIN

      ZipCensus zc

      ON o.zipcode = zc.zcta5 AND

      o.totalprice > zc.mediangrossrent

 GROUP BY zc.stab

 ORDER BY numrows DESC

-Should have NY, NJ, CA at the top
+Should have NY, NJ, CA at the top with 621, 157, and 120 respectively.
+I got 620 for New York though, and I have no clue what went wrong.